vcse59/Generative-AI/README.md

 - Python 3.10+ (required for most applications)
 - Additional dependencies as listed in each branch's README

+## Additional Resources

+- [LICENSE](./LICENSE): Details the terms under which this repository is distributed.
+- [SECURITY.md](./SECURITY.md): Guidelines for reporting vulnerabilities and security issues.

 ## Learn More

 For comprehensive documentation, setup instructions, and advanced usage, please consult the README file in each application branch.